nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for CMM

-5. Double-click the file to start the app.
+4. Double-click the file to start the app.
 A prompt will popup asking whether you want to import any new contacts.
 The prompt will look like the screenshot below :

    ![importPopUpUi](images/importPopUpMessage.png) <br>
    To learn more about what each option does in detail, click [here](#514-importing-the-data-into-database).
    An example file import can be downloaded [here](https://github.com/AY2122S1-CS2103T-T13-4/tp/releases/tag/Test_Files)
     <div style="page-break-after: always;"></div>
-6. After you click any button on the prompt, CMM will execute the selected option, and a GUI similar to the screenshot below should appear in a few seconds.
+5. After you click any button on the prompt, CMM will execute the selected option, and a GUI similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data upon first startup

    ![Ui](images/Ui.png)

-7. Type the command in the command box and press Enter to execute it. e.g., typing "help" and pressing `Enter` will open the help window
+6. Type the command in the command box and press Enter to execute it. e.g., typing "help" and pressing `Enter` will open the help window.
 You can find the commands that CallMeMaybe supports below:

    - `add n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named John Doe to the CMM database

    - `list` : Lists all contacts